Elgandal Fort: History

-Originally known as Veligundula, Elgandal is a hillfort built of during the Kakatiya dynasty (1083–1323) and served as a stronghold for the warrior Musunuri Nayaks.
+Originally known as Veligandula, Elgandal is a hillfort built of during the Kakatiya dynasty (1083–1323) and served as a stronghold for the warrior Musunuri Nayaks.
 The Qutb Shahi dynasty occupied the fort in the 16th century and posted Quinamul Mulk as commander.
 Subsequently, it fell under the administrative control of the Mughal Empire.
 Amin Khan was appointed as Khiledar of Elagandal during the reign of Nizam of Hyderabad Asaf Jah I (r.
 1724–1748) followed by Muqarrab Khan.
 Mirza Ibrahim dhamsa became Khiledar during the reign of Nawab Salabat Jung.
 Dhamsa rebuilt and strengthened the fort in 1754 during the reign of Sikandar Jah (r.1803-1823).
 Bahadur Khan and Karimuddin served as Khiledars.

 While reorganizing the districts, the Sixth Nizam, Mir Mahbub Ali Khan, shifted the District Headquarters from Elagandal to Karimnagar in 1905.

 Elgandal's rulers surrounded the fort with a crocodile filled moat of around 5 m wide and 4 m deep to prevent enemy incursions.

 The site also houses a mosque and an eidgah, the designated place for special Eid prayers.

+When Lower Manair Dam was opened in the 1980s the direct roads connecting Elgandal to Karimnagar town were submerged and no longer usable.
+In 2026, a new direct bridge connecting Elgandal to Karimnagar was completed and opened to solve the problem.